danielwestermann/ThePostgreSQLGame/Readme.md

 ### Level 20 -> Level 21

-The password for the user postgres20 can be retrived as follows:
+The password for the user postgres20 can be retrieved as follows:
 - There is a table "l1" containing some strings
 - Select from this table ordering by the only column available
 - Do the same select using a collation of zgh-x-icu for the order by